nhsd-a2si/docs-uec-appts/_pages/scope/usecases/usep_abus13.md

 ### Acceptance Criteria

 *	The system **must** allow clinical users to book outside the assessment outcome timeframe
+*	The system **must** present to the user a notification and prompt to seek clinical approval to book outside the assessment outcome timeframe for outcomes up to 6 hours
+*	The system **must** present to the user a notification for outcomes between 6 and 12 hours
 *	The system **must** allow you to produce a report to show where a patient has been booked outside their assessment outcome timeframe